Cloud-Native Security: A Comprehensive Guide to Securing Your Technology Stack

 - checks for a wide variety of vulnerabilities using security controls,

-- provides integration with the most important public cloud service providers like AWS (Amazon Web Services), GCP (Google Cloud), Azure, Alibaba, and supports multi-cloud environments,
+- provides integration with the most important public cloud service providers like AWS (Amazon Web Services), Google Cloud, Azure, Alibaba, and supports multi-cloud environments,

 - sends relevant alerts,